TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/spinlock_demo.md

 - **When using makefiles to build**, note the required combination and build using make command (see \ref MAKEFILE_BUILD_PAGE)
 - Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE
-\cond SOC_AM62X
-\attention As the wake-up R5 is the device manager, it needs to be started by the SBL.
-So it can not be loaded through CCS.
-It should be flashed and booted through SBL.

-- Refer \ref GETTING_STARTED_FLASH for flashing the application.
-\endcond
 # See Also

 \ref DRIVERS_SPINLOCK_PAGE